-- Gather relevant information from multiple authoritative print and digital sources, using advanced searches effectively. - Assess the strengths and limitations of each source in terms of the task, purpose, and audience. - Integrate information into the text selectively to maintain the flow of ideas, avoiding plagiarism and overreliance on any one source and following a standard format for citation.
+• Gather relevant information from multiple authoritative print and digital sources, using advanced searches effectively; assess the strengths and limitations of each source in terms of the task, purpose, and audience; integrate information into the text selectively to maintain the flow of ideas, avoiding plagiarism and overreliance on any one source and following a standard format for citation.

-- Write a research-based, argumentative essay to examine and convey complex ideas, concepts, and information clearly and accurately. - Apply effective selection, organization, and analysis of content when writing. - Incorporate the fundamentals of academic writing, including proper citation and attribution.
+- Conduct short as well as more sustained research projects to answer a question (including a self-generated question) or solve a problem; narrow or broaden the inquiry when appropriate; synthesize multiple sources on the subject, demonstrating understanding of the subject under investigation. - Write a well-structured research-based essay to examine and convey complex ideas, concepts, and information clearly and accurately through the effective selection, organization, and analysis of content. - Incorporate the fundamentals of academic writing, including proper citation and attribution.